TFH with English translation

 While there are a number of ways to do a movie talk, I have found for this one, the best way to engage students is to give students a blank piece of paper divided into three sections.
 Then describe the first part of the movie - to the point where Mors iacit aurum in aquam.
 Pause here and ask students to draw what you described.
 Describe the second part of the movie, ask students to draw again and then explain the end and again ask them to draw.
 After you have described the plot THEN show the movie.
 The point here is for students to see if what they understood matches the film.

 Next up is a short film that could be used with Manus Simii.
-It is called the wish and the verb optare will get a great deal of use in this talk as it does in the story.
+It is called "The Wishgranter" and the verb optare will get a great deal of use in this talk as it does in the story.

 Lastly, for Tunica Rubra, a short film called "The Plunge" might be useful.
 Anulus figures heavily in this film.

-Note: A teacher's edition of reproducible material will also be published in the fall of 2017.
+Note: A teacher's edition of reproducible material will also be published eventually (still working on it).